How to Change Hostname on Ubuntu

 Save the file and close your editor.

-If the file doesn’t exist on your system, it means that the cloud-init package is not installed and you don’t have to make any further changes.
+If the file does not exist on your system, the cloud-init package is not installed and you do not have to make any further changes.

 Conclusion